jyotisham/jyotisha/hugo-source/content/software/_index.md

 See separate [page here](for_users/).

 ## Accuracy status
 It is very important to note that this is an *approximate* panchaanga,  automatically generated, without the careful oversight of learned scholars who have the depth of knowledge to resolve the exact dates for occurrences of different festivals.
 The best use of this panchaanga is as an approximate guide (95% of the events are also probably spot on) — when in doubt, consult only your own panchaanga!

 Kartik has primarily restricted his testing to Chennai, Mumbai, London and Palo Alto.

 ## Development status
 - Active
-- There is also a multiplatform-targetted Kotlin project at [jyotisha-kotlin](https://github.com/jyotisham/jyotisha-kotlin) which merits attention."
+- There is also a multiplatform-targetted Kotlin project at [jyotisha-kotlin](https://github.com/jyotisham/jyotisha-kotlin) which merits attention.

 ## Credits by kArtik
 > Sincere thanks to the creators of pyswisseph, without which I could not